-Staff teaching on the core courses of the LLM in Intellectual Property Law for 2017/18 are experts in their field and are actively involved in cutting-edge research in the field.
+Staff teaching on the core courses of the LLM in Intellectual Property Law are experts in their field and are actively involved in cutting-edge research in the field.

 Dr Smita Kheria